Formula One: Five conclusions after Nico Rosberg edges out Lewis Hamilton

 Having been promoted into Red Bull's driver line-up mid season, he became the youngest ever winner of a grand prix.
 But it was his performance in the wet at the Brazil Grand Prix in Sao Paulo that really put people in a spin.

 Rudyard Kipling got it right with the opening line to his famous poem If; "If you can keep your head when all about you are losing theirs ..."
-Rosberg did that and then some, going from 16th place with 16 laps to go, to a place on the podium.
+Verstappen did that and then some, going from 16th place with 16 laps to go, to a place on the podium.

 This was a drive that had it all.
 The way he handled the car; his cool "heartbeat went a bit high there" comment over the radio after his fantastic save on the start-finish straight; the confidence and skilled overtaking that saw him move through the field.

 It's a performance that will be talked about for years to come.
 His recovery from a spin in Abu Dhabi and the way he powered back up through the field, confirmed it wasn't just a one off.
-Surely it won't be long before he turns the tenacious performances into world titles?
+Surely it won't be long before the 19-year-old turns the tenacious performances into world titles?

 Farewell old friends